Your Guts Are An Emotional Center

 In French, there are also many expressions relating to emotion and the stomach.

-Rester sur l’estomac refers to news that’s difficult to digest.
+Rester sur l’estomac (literally “rest on the stomach”) refers to news that is difficult to digest.

-Des querelles intestines relates the conflict that occurs within someone when they eat something that doesn’t agree with them to infighting within a group.
+Des querelles intestines (quarrel of the intestines) relates the conflict that occurs within someone when they eat something that doesn’t agree with them to infighting within a group.

 In Polish, wiercić komuś dziurę w brzuchu, means to “drill a hole in someone’s stomach.”
 This idiom refers to annoying someone with pointless, useless questions.